 Skip to main content

-External Data Sources (EDS) - Complete Configuration and Usage Guide
+External Data Sources (EDS) - Complete Guide

-1. Overview
+Overview

-External Data Sources (EDS) in SoftyFlow enable seamless integration with existing systems and databases.
+External Data Sources (EDS) in Softyflow enable seamless integration with existing systems and databases.
 This comprehensive guide covers the configuration of all supported EDS types and their usage in actions and widgets.

 Supported EDS Types

-SoftyFlow supports the following external data source types:
+Softyflow supports the following external data source types:

 • Relational Databases: MySQL, PostgreSQL, Oracle Database, Microsoft SQL Server